monicamonu/100daysofcoding/day10_3r.md

 ## JugsMugsPugs
-## If the number is a multiple of 5, it prints "Mugs".
 ## Write a program that receives a number on the input.
 ## If the number is a multiple of 3, it prints "Jugs".
 ## If the number is a multiple of 5, it prints "Mugs".